Dynamic Herb Sports Complex

-Dynamic Herb–Borromeo Sports Complex, simply known as Dynamic Herb Sports Complex, is an association football stadium located in Talisay, Cebu.
-The stadium is home to Dynamic Herb Cebu, a professional football club playing in Philippines Football League.
+Dynamic Herb–Borromeo Sports Complex, simply known as Dynamic Herb Sports Complex, is a multi-purpose stadium best known for hosting football matches.
+Located in Talisay, Cebu, the stadium is home to Dynamic Herb Cebu, a club playing in the Philippines Football League.

 History

 Cebu is considered as one of the sport's hotbeds in the Philippines.
 The province, however, lacks top-quality sports facilities.
 The most prominent facilities are Cebu City Sports Center and Cebu Coliseum, both of which are either lacking in adequate facilities or are aging.
 The grounds and gymnasiums of colleges and universities within Metro Cebu have also been used as sports facilities.

 Construction of the first phase of the complex began in October 2017, which focused on laying the astroturf for the football pitch and outdoor facilities.
 At least ₱100 million was spent for the sports complex's football facility.

 The facility sustained heavy damage due to Typhoon Rai (Odette), which hit Cebu in December 2021.